rushu570/rushu570/README.md

 -  🌱 I’m currently learning React Js

-- 👯 I’m looking to collaborate on CP and good Industry level projects in ML
+- 👯 I’m looking to collaborate on good Industry level projects in ML

 - 💬 Ask me about: ML, Competitive Programming and Graphic Design.